Najfallik/Najfallik/README.md

 I'm a cybersecurity student, freelance graphic designer, linux enthusiast (see my [Dots](https://github.com/Najfallik/dots)) and development fan.<br>
-I love writing scripts, skiing and listening to music and I enjoy creating unfixable bugs and investing.. <br><br>Want to collab or need something done? <br>Reach out on any of my socials:
+I love writing scripts, skiing and listening to music.
+Just as much, I enjoy creating unfixable bugs. <br><br>Want to collab or need something done? <br>Reach out on any of my socials:

 ###